This is a continuation of the issue that occurs in Illustrator CS6

 On average I waste 30 minutes of my time per workweek trying to figure out a workaround in a thousand + dollar software (per year) fo these errors that honestly are not justifiable.

-I'm away from my desk hence looking up this issue without checking whether it is indeed this same old problem of art boards bot say at full pixel locations.
+I'm away from my desk hence looking up this issue without checking whether it is indeed this same old problem of art boards not sat at whole pixel locations.
 I'm guessing it is this as I see your answers are recent, but I presumed this issue must have been fixed by now as it's been years since it originated.
 I really wish they would actually fix stuff like this.
-The use case for these kind of outcomes must be so tiny I'm sure it would be easier for those people to work around it instead!.
+They maybe assume the use case for these kind of outcomes is smalls so they just leave it for those people to work around it instead.

 I can confirm that this is still very much a bug as I was just bit by it on a large project for remarketing ads.
 Ended up just saving for web on each individual ad because I just found this post/workaround today.
 While not ideal, it will be added to the thought bank for web workflow each time I start a new document now.

 This made me look really bad at my job when I delivered the wrong file sizes.
 Turned out it's an illustrator bug for years now.
 Totally unexceptable.
 This can cost someone their job.

 if that someone doesn't check their files before delivering them.
 Don't know about you, but that should be part of a thorough routine when preparing any file for production.

 And since everyone refers to Affinity Designer: these are 2 different concepts of integrating artboards into an app.
 They both have their upsides and downsides.
 Illustrators artboard concept allows you to easily split up an artboard into pages.
 Try that with Affinity Designer.